Through The Fibro Fog

 ginger beer being poured into a glass.

-Non-alcoholic drinks can be flavourful and fun, and if you prefer to stick to mocktails then you may like to see my peach honey mocktail and blackberry honey mocktail.
+Non-alcoholic drinks can be flavorful and fun, and if you prefer to stick to mocktails then you may like to see my peach honey mocktail and blackberry honey mocktail.
 Both perfect for a treat on a summer's evening!

 This recipe is inspired by the Jamie Oliver ginger beer, but made without citrus and with some other swaps and substitutions.